-A. All mechanical equipment, panels, control devices such as temperature sensors, pressure transmitters, pressure gauges and other devices shall be provided with
+- A. All mechanical equipment, panels, control devices such as temperature sensors, pressure transmitters, pressure gauges and other devices shall be provided with an identification tag that indicates the name of the item.
+The name shall coincide with the Operation and Maintenance Manual and the as-built drawings. - B. The tag shall be plastic nameplate, 1" x 3" minimum size, engraved laminated phenolic, white with black core.
+The tags shall be fastened to the equipment or device with metal screws or fastened with a brass jack chain if it cannot be mounted with screws.

-- B. The tag shall be plastic nameplate, 1" x 3" minimum size, engraved laminated phenolic, white with black core.
-The tags shall be fastened to the equipment or device with metal screws or fastened with a brass jack chain if it cannot be mounted with screws. - C. Provide an equipment index in the Operation and Maintenance Manual that includes the tag number, the type of equipment, the service, and the location.
+C. Provide an equipment index in the Operation and Maintenance Manual that includes the tag number, the type of equipment, the service, and the location.